agilebits/onepassword-app-extension/README.md

 	![](https://www.evernote.com/shard/s340/sh/308760bd-0bde-4de0-810a-b96e9a3c247e/3e30f35cfa65f1b02d75253db90d1875/deep/0/Browser-Filling-Demo-for-iOS.xcodeproj.png)

-4. Add an action for the share sheet button, the code that will to present the `UIActivityViewCotroller` in a similar fashion to the example bellow.
+4. Add an action for the share sheet button (the code that will present the `UIActivityViewCotroller`) in a similar fashion to the example below.

 	```objective-c
 	- (IBAction)fillUsing1Password:(id)sender {